 4. Automate More of Your Business

 Using dropshipping tools like Oberlo, many aspects of your business will be automated.
-However, if you have a full-time job or are looking to create a more passive income, figuring out how to automate more aspects of your business will allow you more freedom to pursue your passions.
+As this dropshipping tutorial points out, you can do product research before you launch an online store, and Oberlo is just the tool you need.
+If you have a full-time job or are looking to create a more passive income, figuring out how to automate more aspects of your business will allow you more freedom to pursue your passions.

 Ecommerce automation tools can help you grow and scale your business quickly.
 Buffer allows you to automate social media posting.
 Kit automates marketing tasks like advertising, retargeting, emails, and more.
 Also, you can check out marketing automation software and Shopify tools, to help simplify your marketing tasks.

 5. Ensure Your Website is Presentable